hasura/ndc-graphql/README.md

 You may also want to configuring the response header behaviour at this point if you need to have response headers passed back to the client.

+If the connector is "pre-baked" in that it does not require any request credentials to use, then you may omit the header forwarding entirely.
+This may be appropriate if there is a public readonly instance of Hasura available for use.

 ### Integrate into your supergraph

 Track the associated commands (functions/procedures) in your supergraph: